Imperfect Boss? Perfect Opportunity.

 Make the most of your chance to communicate respect and enthusiasm for an opportunity for mutual success.
 Remember: 93% of communication is nonverbal.
 So please consider a face-to-face discussion unless e-mail or phone is truly your first choice.

-If you would like to share your experiences and reactions to this approach, please contact me.
+If you would like to share your thoughts and experiences, please contact me.

 About the Author(s)